 - In a small bowl, combine 1 cup of the blueberries with 1 tablespoon of flour and toss until blueberries are coated.
 Gently fold in 1 cup of the blueberries, being careful not to over mix.

 - Divide the batter evenly among the cups.
-I like to use an ice cream scoop.
+I like to use an ice cream scoop to divide the batter, works like a charm!

 - Top each muffin with remaining ¼ cup blueberries, pressing them gently into the tops.
 Remove the streusel from the refrigerator and sprinkle evenly over each muffin.
 Gently press the crumbs into the batter.

-- Bake for 18 to 20 minutes or until golden brown and a toothpick inserted into the center of a muffin comes out clean.
+- Bake until golden brown and a toothpick inserted into the center of a muffin comes out clean.
+Don’t over bake or your muffins will be dry.

 How to Store